phishdetect/phishdetect/README.md

 In order to build binaries for GNU/Linux:

-    $ make linux
+    $ make

-In order to build binaries for Mac:

     $ make darwin

-In order to build binaries for Windows (this will require MingW to be installed):

-    $ go get github.com/Microsoft/go-winio
-    $ make windows

-Once the compilation is completed, you will find the command-line interface, named `phishdetect-cli`, in the `build/<linux/darwin/windows>/` folder
+Once the compilation is completed, you will find the command-line interface in the `build/` folder.

 Launch `phishdetect-cli -h` to view the help message:

     Usage of phishdetect-cli:
-          --api-version string    Specify which Docker API version to use (default: 1.37) (default "1.37") --debug                 Enable debug logging (default: disabled)
+          --api-version string    Specify which Docker API version to use (default "1.37") --brands string         Specify a folder containing YAML files with Brand specifications --container string      Specify a name for a docker image to use (default "phishdetect/phishdetect") --debug                 Enable debug logging
-          --safebrowsing string   Specify a file path containing your Google SafeBrowsing API key (default: disabled) --screen string         Specify the file path to store the screenshot (default: disabled) --tor                   Route connection through the Tor network (default: disabled) --url-only              Only perform URL analysis (default: disabled)
+          --html string           Specify a path to save the HTML from the visited page --safebrowsing string   Specify a file path containing your Google SafeBrowsing API key --screen string         Specify the file path to store the screenshot --tor                   Route connection through the Tor network --url-only              Only perform URL analysis
+          --yara string           Specify a path to a file or folder contaning Yara rules

 Specify a URL and the preferred options and wait for the results to appear: